 In 2014, Belarus feared that the Ukrainian situation would encourage pro-Russian forces to demand a stronger integration to Russia, which would have had existential repercussions for Belarus (Kuleszewicz-2016).
 A considerable number of the Belarusian population is nostalgic to the Soviet past and see a Union with Russia as positive, and the country is historically and culturally close to Russia.

-This situation seems to have incited Minsk to play a double game, which means that depending on the national or regional context, Minsk would have a strategy of rapprochement to the West or a consolidation of its pro-Russian rhetoric.
+This situation seems to have incited Minsk to adapt their foreign policy to the national and regional context.
 Nevertheless, in terms of foreign policy, Russia is the closest and oldest ally for Belarus, and its disagreements with Russia seem only to be sporadic, and do not impact substantially on their position regarding regional crises.
 For example, in 2014, at the UN General Assembly vote, Belarus supported Russia regarding Crimea.

 The two countries have a common history, solid economic relations, and a strong military alliance.
 Belarus is extremely close to the Soviet past, symbolized by Moscow, and it has been maintained as the main national identity of Belarus.
 In other words, Lukashenko tries to differentiate his country from Russia without denying the deep connections between the two countries.
 This approach can be symbolized by a sentence he pronounced during the 2014 State of the Nation Address regarding his view of the languages of his country, where he said that” if we lose the Russian language, we will lose our minds”, but “if we stop speaking the Belarusian language, we will cease to be a nation” (President of the Republic of Belarus-2014).